London: Historic and Dynamic

 The guards at Buckingham Palace change with much fanfare at around 11:00 almost daily in the summer and every other day for the rest of the year (no band in very wet weather).
 This is the spectacle every visitor to London has to see at least once: stone-faced, red-coated (or in winter, gray-coated), bearskin-hatted guards changing posts with much fanfare, in an hour-long ceremony accompanied by a brass band.

 The working headquarters of the British monarchy, Buckingham Palace is where King Charles carries out his official duties as the head of state.
 This lavish home has been Britain's royal residence since 1837, when the newly ascended Queen Victoria moved in.
 When today's Queen is at home, the royal standard flies (a red, yellow, and blue flag); otherwise, the Union Jack flaps in the wind.
 The Queen opens her palace to the public — but only in August and September, when she's out of town.

 The Palace of Westminster, this Neo-Gothic icon of London and the royal residence from 1042 to 1547, is now the meeting place of the legislative branch of government.
 Like the US Capitol in Washington, DC, the complex is open to visitors.
 You can view parliamentary sessions from the public galleries in either the bickering House of Commons or the sleepy House of Lords.
 Or you can tour the historic building on your own or with a guide (through a few closely monitored rooms).

-The Horse Guards change daily at 11:00 (10:00 on Sun), and a colorful dismounting ceremony takes place daily at 16:00.
-The rest of the day, they just stand there — terrible for video cameras (at Horse Guards Parade on Whitehall, directly across from the Banqueting House, between Trafalgar Square and 10 Downing Street, Tube: Westminster).
+The Horse Guards change daily at 10:30 (9:30 on Sun), and a colorful dismounting ceremony takes place daily at 16:00.
+The rest of the day, they just stand there — making for boring video (at Horse Guards Parade on Whitehall, directly across from the Banqueting House, between Trafalgar Square and 10 Downing Street, Tube: Westminster).
 Buckingham Palace pageantry is canceled when it rains, but the Horse Guards change regardless of the weather.